 Many students receive student loans.

 Navient directs and provides funds to nearly 12 million students nationwide.
-On their website, Navient points out that their financial aid program has already been paid off by one out of three customers who used it, and states that students who go through Navient are more than two times more likely to have good credit lines than their peers.
+On their website, Navient points out that their financial aid program has already been paid off by one out of three customers who used it.
+They state that students who go through Navient are more than two times more likely to have good credit lines than their peers.
 Additionally, Navient states that their alumni are 65% more likely to work full time.

-While Navient is not connected directly to the US government, Washington also runs their own federal aid program to help out students in need.
+While Navient is not connected directly to the US government, Washington also runs its own federal aid program to help out students in need.
 For example, things like the need-based Perkins Loan Program and the subsidized Pell Grants.
-The most common source of financial aid provided by the government is the Free Application for Federal Student Aid, or the FAFSA program.
+The most common source of financial aid provided by the government is the Free Application for Federal Student Aid, also known as the FAFSA program.
 FAFSA provides over 13 million students with nearly $150 billion for aid and rosters well over a thousand employees nationwide.
-Most students, no matter their economic background, are encouraged to fill out the FAFSA form to see if they qualify for government assistance.
+Most students, no matter their economic background, should fill out the FAFSA form to see if they qualify for government assistance.

-If students prefer to go a less formal route, the Federal Work Study program (FWS) helps them to find campus jobs, earning money to help with their steep education price tags.
-Students who qualify for work study are able to reap the benefits of helping pay for their student loans while still in college.
+If students prefer to go a less formal route, the Federal Work-Study (FWS) program helps them to find campus jobs, earning money to help with their steep education price tags.
+Students who qualify for work-study can start paying off their student loans while still in college.
 In contrast, those waiting until after graduation to settle their bill end up paying more.
-Work study jobs vary based on several factors, and it is not a road open to all students; to qualify, first, you must be accepted.
+Work-study jobs vary based on several factors, and it is not a road open to all students; to qualify, first, you must be accepted.